citp/privacy-policy-historical/j/jo/job/jobberman.com.gh.md

 **Use of Email Tools:**

 Upon registration, you may decide to subscribe for some offerings e.g. news, promotional materials.
-If you no longer wish to receive our newsletters and promotional communications from Jobberman, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at[email@jobberman.com](mailto:email@jobberman.com).
+If you no longer wish to receive our newsletters and promotional communications from Jobberman, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at [email@jobberman.com.gh](mailto:email@jobberman.com).

 **Shared information:**